Murad-Suleymanov/BasePlate/docs/user-guide/yaml-reference.md

 - `<service_name>` — the service name (folder name)
 - `<namespace_name>` — the Kubernetes namespace (filename without `.yaml`, e.g., `dev`, `prod`, `stage`)

+## Editor Setup

+The chart ships a JSON schema (`charts/birservice/values.schema.json`) and a workspace VSCode binding so any `*/dev.yaml` / `*/prod.yaml` opened from BasePlate-Dev gets real-time validation:

+- Unknown fields are flagged immediately (catches typos like `ejectUnhelthy`).
+- Type mismatches (e.g., `replicas: "3"` as string) underline the line.
+- `Ctrl+Space` autocompletes valid field names and shows the description.

+If you clone BasePlate-Dev without a sibling BasePlate checkout, the relative schema path fails — switch `.vscode/settings.json` to the GitHub raw URL (commented in that file).

+See [Validation](validation.md) for the full feedback loop (IDE → pre-commit → PR CI).

 ## Minimal Examples